Conflicts of interest has been saved

 Special mission of the statutory auditor

-In case of a conflict of interest, the Companies Code prescribes specific procedures for transactions with board members and related party transactions.
+In case of a conflict of interest, the Code of companies and associations prescribes specific procedures for transactions with board members and related party transactions.

 - Conflict of interest of a board member or management committee member

 - Quoted companies: Conflict of interest of a shareholder